 Found on eBay from under £600, Sputniik looks like an Austrian design or brand that’s made in Russia by TimeTrial.
 There will be a certain kudos in having enigmatic Cyrillic on your boat but, not unlike the German-designed/Russian made Nortiks (maybe even the same factory?), from 3.7kg for the Sputnik 1, these are relatively heavy boats using tough 420-D hulls with heavy 650g/m2 PVC floors when most others use 210D hulls and 420 TPU floors.
 Remember: heavy does not always equal robust and durable, as with MTBs it can just mean cheaper.

-…was the only UK branded range of Chinese-made packrafts but after a couple of years closed down in 2020.
+Longshore was the first UK-branded range of Chinese-made packrafts but after a couple of years closed down in 2020.
 For our spin on their EX280 click this and discover that China need not be a dirty world.
 It’s as good as anything out there.

 In 2021 Adelie Packrafts carried on where Longshore left off, offering a plain and inexpensive solo or double boat sourced from the same Chinese factory, but all with rear skegs.